1. Lost (Why Should I Be Frightened by a Hat)

 Strangely enough, the ballad “Time Travellers” is the song off the new album that I see most discussed and loved around the ol’ Interweb.
 Don’t ask me why, but something about the simple melody and hopeful tone grabs your brain by the horns and won’t let go.
 This track, however, also has a beautiful place in the story being told.

 “Traveling across the fallen earth/ And the foreign lands/ We survived/ To believe that this is not the end/ This is not the time”.
 If you remember what I said about “Towards the Blue Horizon”, the story has taken a peaceful and hopeful turn.
 Duda’s lyrics present hope for a better, more youthful experience of life.
 He wants that beautiful peace that accompanies knowing who you are.
-So, after traveling so far and suffering so much (at his own hands), he decides finally to take that plunge into the past.
+So, after traveling so far and suffering so much (at his own hands), he decides finally to take that plunge into the past, both to wrestle with his it and to cherish it, too.

 “Let’s go back to the world/ That was 30 years ago/ And let’s believe this is our time”.
 He’s finally making progress by looking to his past.
 Gone is a resentment and bitterness towards the tough things in life, and in has come an appreciation for whom he has become and the ambitious dreams he once had.
 No, he doesn’t want to go back.
 Instead, he wants to charge forward with a renewed sense of wonder, purpose, and confidence.
 Going forward by looking back.